 [¶9.4] But to omit other things (that I may be brief) after long beating [navigation] at sea they fell with that land which is called Cape Cod . . . . [map above]

 [¶9.5] Being thus arrived in a good harbor, and brought safe to land, they fell upon their knees and blessed the God of heaven who had brought them over the vast and furious ocean, and delivered them from all the perils and miseries thereof, again to set their feet on the firm and stable earth, their proper element.
-And no marvel if they were thus joyful, seeing wise Seneca was so affected with sailing a few miles on the coast of his own Italy, as he affirmed, that he had rather remain twenty years on his way by land than pass by sea to any place in a short time, so tedious and dreadful was the same unto him.
-[Note again that Bradford cites not only biblical scripture but secular classical sources like Roman philosopher Seneca, an example of the “Christian Humanism” of the Renaissance.]
+And no marvel if they were thus joyful, seeing wise Seneca [Roman philosopher] was so affected with sailing a few miles on the coast of his own Italy, as he affirmed, that he had rather remain twenty years on his way by land than pass by sea to any place in a short time, so tedious and dreadful was the same unto him.
+[Note that Bradford cites not only biblical scripture but secular classical sources like the Roman philosopher Seneca, an example of the “Christian Humanism” of the Renaissance and early Reformation.]

 [¶9.9]; for which way soever they turned their eyes (save upward to the heavens) they could have little solace or content in respect of any outward objects.
 For summer being done, all things stand upon them with a weatherbeaten face, and the whole country, full of woods and thickets, represented a wild and savage hue.
 If they looked behind them, there was the mighty ocean which they had passed and was now as a main bar and gulf to separate them from all the civil parts of the world.
 [In this passage, Bradford anticipates many immigrant narratives of later American literature and history, in which the length and difficulties of the immigrant journey suggest a total commitment to a new identity with little or no hope of returning to one's original nation.
 (This immigrant expectation of being cut off from one's native country has changed in recent decades with improved communications, faster transportation, and increasing numbers of immigrants from nearer countries in the Western Hemisphere.)]

 [¶9.11] What could now sustain them but the Spirit of God and his grace?
 May not and ought not the children of these fathers rightly say: